Gigabyte GeForce RTX 5060 Aero OC

 Main Differences

-• RGB lighting is available on Gigabyte GeForce RTX 5060 Aero OC but not on MSI GeForce RTX 5060 Shadow 2X OC.
+• RGB lighting is present on the Gigabyte GeForce RTX 5060 Aero OC but not available on the MSI GeForce RTX 5060 Shadow 2X OC.

 Specs Comparison